JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 Today, I found a few wonderful resources that got me a solid start on my code.
 Not much is in the repository right now, but that will change tomorrow.

 # Day 406
+### Friday, 24 November 2023

+Yay!
+I got the base map running for my app.
+Right now, it is centered over the area I want it to show and that is about it, but that is a huge step from where I was at.
+Tomorrow, I get to build in points of interest and then build in the weather portion and I should be good.